-Adults age 18 and over who suffer from severe depression and have not had success with traditional treatments for depression are eligible for ketamine treatment.
+Adults age 18 and over who suffer from moderate-severe depression and have not had success with traditional treatments for depression are eligible for ketamine treatment.
 Our comprehensive evaluation will include a medical history and basic lab results to ensure ketamine is safe for you.

 Does ketamine really work?